prathamesh-sonpatki/o11y-wiki/README.md

 Samples are individual data points in a time series.
 Metrics are collected as samples at regular intervals and are used to analyze the behavior of a system over time.
 Many time series databases use samples as billing metrics.

+### Sampling

+Sampling is the process of collecting a representative subset of data from a larger set.
+In the context of monitoring systems, sampling can be used to reduce the amount of data that needs to be collected and processed, while still providing meaningful insights.

+### Service

+A service is a software component or system that provides a specific set of functions to other applications or users.
+In SRE, services are monitored and managed to ensure their reliability and availability.

+### Summary

+A summary is a statistical representation of a set of data that shows its distribution and summary statistics, such as mean and variance.

+### Sidecar

+A sidecar is a container that runs alongside an application container and provides additional functionality, such as monitoring or service discovery.
+Sidecars can be used to separate cross-cutting concerns and simplify application development.

+### Statsd

+Statsd is a protocol and tool for collecting and aggregating metrics data from applications.
+It is often used in conjunction with monitoring systems like Graphite or Prometheus.

 ## T

 ### Telemetry